DUI Consequences for a Pilot

 FAA Imposed Strict Rules and the Reporting of the Incident

-Under the new FAA rules, if the pilot refused chemical testing of his breath, blood or urine or if the pilot’s blood-alcohol content (BAC) was 0.15 percent or higher then the AME will refer the case to the FAA headquarters for further review.
+The Federal Air Surgeon’s Medical Bulletin provides that even a first-time DUI offense may come with more FAA scrutiny than occurred in the past.
+Under the new FAA rules, if the pilot refuses chemical testing of his breath, blood, or urine or if his blood-alcohol content (BAC) is 0.15 percent or higher, the AME will refer the case to the FAA headquarters for further review.

-Although the old rules provided that AME’s had the discretion to determine whether the pilot had to undergo treatment, it was determined that those rules discouraged pilots from being truthful about the full extent of any substance abuse issues.
+Medics with the FAA now often require the pilot to complete a drug and alcohol evaluation and any recommended follow-up treatment.
+Although the old rules provided that AMEs had the discretion to determine whether the pilot had to undergo treatment, it was determined that those rules discouraged pilots from being truthful about the full extent of any substance abuse issues.

 After the Federal Aviation Administration receives your notification letter regarding the incident, you will receive a letter from the FAA that contains the following warnings:

-2. When completing your next Application for an Airman Medical Certificate, FAA Form 8500-8, please read Question 18v carefully and follow the instructions when answering the question.
+- When completing your next Application for an Airman Medical Certificate, FAA Form 8500-8, please read Question 18v carefully and follow the instructions when answering the question.
 Question 18v seeks information regarding arrests, convictions, denials or loss of driving privileges, and any required attendance at a substance abuse program or an alcohol education or rehabilitation class.

-Get Counseling Early – DOT Certified Substance Abuse Providers
+Get Counseling Early – DOT-Certified Substance Abuse Providers

-Being proactive in seeking treatment is often the best way to protect the pilot’s license.
+Proactively seeking treatment is often the best way to protect the pilot’s license.
 Furthermore, the new medical form provides a release that grants the FAA permission to check the pilot’s National Driver Registry records.
+The FAA will probably require you to obtain certified copies of your lifetime driving record for any state where you applied for a driver’s license.

 Pilot’s Reporting Requirements after a DUI Arrest – Sixty (60) After the “Motor Vehicle Action”

-Section 61.15(e) of the Federal Aviation Regulations (FARS) provides the DUI / DWI or alcohol-related driving offense must be reported: “not later than 60 days after the motor vehicle action.”
+Section 61.15(e) of the Federal Aviation Regulations (FARS) provides that DUI / DWI or alcohol-related driving offenses must be reported: “not later than 60 days after the motor vehicle action.”
+The motor vehicle action includes each alcohol-related event, any administrative action (driver’s license suspension, revocation, or cancellation), or any conviction.

 Each incident requires the pilot to file a separate “Notification Letter.”
-The driver license of an airman might be suspended at the time of arrest for driving under the influence of alcohol for either failing or refusing a blood or breath test.
+An airman’s driver’s license might be suspended at the time of arrest for driving under the influence of alcohol or for failing or refusing a blood or breath test.
+The action that must be reported includes the administrative suspension of your driver’s license and the conviction.

 The report must be made to the FAA, Civil Action Security Division in Oklahoma City, not your local Flight Standards District Office (FSDO) or Certified Flight Instructor (CFI).
 Section (f) provides that the “[f]ailure to comply with paragraph (e) of this section is grounds for . . .(2) Suspension or revocation of any certificate, rating, or authorization issued under this part.”

 After a DUI / DWI or any other drug or alcohol-related driving arrest, a pilot is required to report the fact of the arrest (regardless of whether a conviction occurs) within 60 days of the incident, regardless of the time remaining until the pilot’s next medical certification.
+Failure to report the arrest will also result in an immediate suspension of the pilot’s license.

 Incorrect Disclosures on the Airman Medical Certificates

-Section 67.403(c)(1) provides for revocation or suspension of a medical certificate if you entered an incorrect statement on an application for a medical certificate, upon which the FAA relied.
+Section 67.403(c)(1) provides for revocation or suspension of a medical certificate if you entered an incorrect statement on an application for a medical certificate upon which the FAA relied.
+Therefore, even if it is determined that the pilot did not intentionally give a false answer to Item 18 on the aviation medical examiner application for a medical certificate.

 When you apply for a Medical Certificate with the Aviation Medical Examiner, you will be asked this question on the application: